 Outdoor Gear and Backpacks

 We understand that sometimes, you can’t fit everything you need into your pockets or a small purse.
 Enter your handy commute backpack.
-However, in a crowded train or bus, please place your backpack or outdoor gear down low near your feet/legs.
-This would help your fellow riders to navigate with ease, while also providing more room for additional rider.
+However, on a crowded train or bus, please place your backpack or outdoor gear low near your feet and legs.
+This will help your fellow riders navigate with ease, and also provide more room for additional riders.

 Keep It Tidy

 No shoes on the seat.
 People sit there, ya know?!
-Also any articles (newspaper, tissues, etc) that you bring with you on the train or bus must be taken with you.
-Let’s keep the seats clean for the riders.
+Also, any articles (newspaper, tissues, etc.) that you bring with you on the train or bus must be taken with you.
+Let’s keep the seats clean for other riders.

-If you see a pregnant woman, a child or an elderly or disabled person please be courteous and offer your seat to them.
-Please be cognizant of the seats at the front of the bus or near Metro train doors – those are designated seats for elderly, disabled and persons with small children.
+If you see a pregnant woman, a child, or an elderly or disabled person please be courteous and offer your seat to them.
+Please be cognizant of the seats at the front of the bus or near Metro train doors—those are designated seats for elderly, disabled, or persons with small children.

 No Food and Drinks